 Wise Card

-Because foreign exchange rates can fluctuate dramatically, we recommend purchasing the Japanese yen beforehand if the rate is at historical low.
+Because foreign exchange rates can fluctuate dramatically, we recommend purchasing the Japanese yen beforehand if the rate is at a historical low.
 Instead of heading to a local bank for physical Japanese yen notes, consider getting a Wise Card.

-The wise card is a great money exchange tool that offers competitive exchange rates.
+The Wise card is a great money exchange tool that offers competitive exchange rates.
 We buy the yen when the rate is good and use it when we visit Japan.
 After arriving in Japan, we withdraw cash from 7-11 ATMs to the free monthly threshold and use the physical card to pay as much as possible.

 Pocket WiFi/SIM/eSIM